Aventura (band): Formation, starting as Los Tinellers, and Trampa de Amor (1993–1996)

-In 1995, the group was discovered by Elvin Polanco when Lenny and Anthony asked him if they could perform at a local parade he was hosting.
-Elvin, seeing potential in the group, became their manager.
-He helped them record their first studio album despite having no funds.
-They released their debut album in 1995 titled "Trampa de Amor" under Elca Productions.
+On July 9, 1995, the group was discovered by Elvin Polanco.
+Polanco was the coordinator of the 1995 Bronx Dominican Parade.
+Lenny and Anthony asked him if they could perform on stage at the parade.
+Polanco gave them the opportunity and was impressed by the group.
+Seeing the potential in the group, he became their manager and helped them record their first studio album, despite having little funds.
+They released their first album in 1996 titled Trampa De Amor under Elca Productions.
+The album included songs that would be remade for later Aventura albums.
+One of them was "Cuándo Volverás", which would later become their debut single.
+Unfortunately, only Anthony and Lenny were on the cover because of Henry and Max being late due to train traffic.
 The album did not do well commercially, selling a total of five copies.
-Elvin Polanco ran into some health problems and the group was left without a manager at that time.